geojeff/kotti_todos/README.rst

 Using kotti_todos
 ====================

-Add a todos to your site, then to that add topics, and to those, todoitems.
+Add a todos to your site, then to that add categorys, and to those, todoitems.

 Work in progress
 ================